xanlorimer/WesttownHandProject/README.md

 multiEMGTest might work, but it's untested.

 Processing probably doesn't work with the old servo code (handCodeServo.ino), but it might.
-Untested.'
+Untested.